-Despite my appreciation for the Seinfeld episode which debated the merits of cinnamon babka, I hadn’t made these yeasted cakes until I watched the Great British Bake Off.
-In one GBBO episode, I learned that yeast was the primary way of leavening baked goods until about 150 years ago.
+This chocolate hazelnut babka is an adaptation of the Krantz cake recipe from the Jerusalem cookbook.
+Despite my appreciation for the Seinfeld episode which debated the merits of cinnamon babka, I hadn’t made babka until I watched the Great British Bake Off and learned that yeast was the primary way of leavening cake until about 150 years ago.

 The base of this Nutella babka recipe is brioche, an enriched dough made with eggs, butter, and milk.
 Brioche can be made by hand, but it is much easier with a stand mixer.